nkasco/IT-Admin-Toolkit-WinUI/README.md

 - Reporting - Built-in logging and reporting statistics based on usage.
 - Role Management - Manage groups of users (likely via AD Group Enrollment) to control script visibility.
 - Built-In PowerShell Console - Choose whether you want your scripts to run in an integrated console or as a standalone process.
-- Automatic update support - Choose whether you want to control update cycles or take them automatically.
 - PowerShell Gallery integration -  Make it easy to add PS gallery scripts to your library from within the tool.
 - Eventually, explore cross-platform support for macOS and Linux.